soltean/cdct/README.md

-# cdct
+# avro
-Consumer Driver Contract Testing
+Serialization with no code generation